 The employee appealed the denial of the additional benefit payments.
 The reviewing court agreed with the employee and determined that the administrative law judge did not calculate the employee’s earning capacity appropriately.
 The judge had improperly considered the employee’s position with the Postal Service, which was a temporary job.
 Based on the temporary nature of this work, the reviewing board concluded that it was not clear whether the employee would find long-term work, and it was clear that the employee would not be able to return to his prior occupation.

 Navigating the Massachusetts workers’ compensation system is difficult, especially if you are new to the claims process.
-At the Law Offices of Michael O. Smith, we realize how much stress a work injury can place on your family and you.
+At the Mass Injury Group, we realize how much stress a work injury can place on your family and you.
 Let our seasoned team of work injury lawyers put their skillsets and experience to use for you in recovering lost wages and other benefits.
 To schedule your free consultation, call us at 617-263-0060 or contact us online.